Review information on claiming employment expenses (under normal circumstances, as well as during COVID-19).

 - Employees who did not work from home after March 16, 2020, should disregard the T2200S form.

-- Items claimed through UBC’s $400 one-time, tax-free equipment reimbursement, or any other home office expenses reimbursed by UBC, cannot be claimed again on a personal tax return.
+- Items claimed through UBC’s $400 one-time, tax-free equipment reimbursement, or any other home office expenses reimbursed by UBC in 2020, cannot be claimed again on a personal tax return.

 To support employees in understanding these options in a UBC context, we have prepared the following resources: